iat-cener/tonatiuh/README.md

 In addition to the changes related to scripting, new plugins have been included in this Tonatiuh version:

-•ShapeCAD: this plugin add the capability to import surface geometries from CAD files.
+• ShapeCAD: this plugin add the capability to import surface geometries from CAD files.
 Current version of the plugins only read STL files.
 The plug-in has been developed in activities that are being performed in subtask 12.2.2 WP12 of STAGE STAE (STAGE-STE project, http://stage-ste.eu/, has received funding from the European Union´s Horizon FP7 under grant agreement nº 609837).

-•TrackerZAxis: new one axis tracker plug-in for Z axis rotations.
+• TrackerZAxis: new one axis tracker plug-in for Z axis rotations.

-•MaterialOneSideSpecular
+• MaterialOneSideSpecular: a new material plug-in.
+Using this material the surface will be specular in the selected side.
+The other side will absorb all rays.

 ## First workshop on Tonatiuh ##